 2.6 All visitors, guests and contractors etc. are required to register at the Campus Reception on arrival.
 They will be issued with, and must display at all times, a Visitor Pass and are required to return it on leaving the premises.

-2.8 The safeguarding team is responsible for responding to safeguarding disclosures under the direction of the DSL.
+2.9 The ACM safeguarding team consists of the Designated Safeguarding Lead and a team of Deputy Designated Safeguarding Leads, and is responsible for responding to safeguarding disclosures under the direction of the DSL.
 Such actions may include, referring allegations to the relevant investigating agencies such as Local Council, Police, Channel; Attending Child In Need meetings and Child Protection conferences.

 3.1 The policy applies to all members of the ACM community, including students at all levels and campuses, staff, applicants, associate members, visitors, contractors and volunteers.

 4. RELATED POLICIES

 - Safeguarding Procedures

 - Staff Code of Conduct

 - Student Charter

 - Acceptable Use of IT and E-Safety Policy